molbio-dresden/flexidot/README.md

 ### Similarity shading

 In all-against-all mode, FlexiDot compares each pair from a set of input sequences.
-To enable the identification of long shared subsequences at a glance, FlexiDot offers similarity shading (switched on/off via option `-x/--lcs_shading`) based on the LCS length in all-against-all comparisons.
+To enable the identification of long shared subsequences at a glance, FlexiDot offers similarity shading (switched on/off via option `-x/--lcs_shading`) based on the **LCS length** (longest common subsequence, or longest match if mismatches are considered) in all-against-all comparisons.
 Longer matches are represented by darker background shading.
-A separate shading legend output file is created written according to mathematical interval notation, where interval boundaries are represented by a pair of numbers.
+A separate shading **legend** output file is created written according to mathematical interval notation, where interval boundaries are represented by a pair of numbers.
 Consequently, the symbols “(” or “)” represent exclusion, whereas “[” or “]” represent inclusion of the respective number.

 FlexiDot similarity shading is highly customizable with the following parameters, explained in depth in the documentation:
 * Reference for shading (option `-y/--lcs_shading_ref`)